Flamenco/stackeditpro/Active Issues.md

 In our experience, most situations that require a merge really needed the server version.
 And the default merge operation resulted in a corrupt document.  **We decided that when it is detected that the server and client changed, we will keep the server, and create a report with all 3 versions (client, server, and attempted merge)**.

+# Cut and Paste on iOS
+This is not working on pages with code fences.

 # Move File Dialog
 The window in not tall enough.
 It should size to full screen.
 Use a filtered choice picker.